g-e-kenney/prettyClusters/README.md

 - Auto-annotation in `prettyClusterDiagrams` may miss genes if their initial family categorization (or ORF-finding, particularly for small genes like RiPP precursors) was poor!
 This is doubly the case for GenBank-derived files (use of `incorpIprScan` can improve annotation, but not ORF-finding).
 If this is a big problem for your genome neighborhoods, you can consider manually updating problem genes (adding metadata lines and amino acid sequences, which I know is terrible) or re-annotating your sequences ([reannotated data](https://github.com/g-e-kenney/prettyClusters/wiki/Preparing-data-from-non-IMG-sources-for-prettyClusters#re-annotating-nucleic-acid-sequences) can be reintegrated into a `prettyClusters` workflow.)
 - Generation of hypothetical protein and genome neighborhood clusters is approximate and sensitive to user-supplied cutoffs, to distance/clustering methods, to overrepresentation of closely related gene clusters, and to the conservation of genes outside of the gene cluster limits.
 There are limited ways around these problems, and they come with their own compromises.
 (Overrepresentation at least can be dealt with using representative sequences chosen via [EFI-EST](https://efi.igb.illinois.edu/efi-est/) (repnodes) or [CD-HIT](https://github.com/weizhongli/cdhit).)
 - Forward- and reverse-facing genes are on the same vertical level in `prettyClusterDiagrams`.
 I personally find it visually clearer to have forward genes above the line and reverse genes below, but will need to probably do a bunch more digging into [gggenes](https://github.com/wilkox/gggenes) and [ggplot2](https://github.com/tidyverse/ggplot2) to figure out if/how I can make it happen.
 - Distance between genes of interest and their neighbors is not taken into account.
-I have done a few initial analyses using weighted distances rather than binary present/absent values; it is not clear they've added much more info than the binary value-based analyses, and they're more complicated to run.
+I have done some analyses using weighted distances rather than binary present/absent values; it is not clear they've added much more info than the binary value-based analyses, and they're more complicated to run.
 Could revisit?
+- Similarly, number of genes from a given family is not taken into account.
+Some families are much more specific while others are more like superfamilies, and weighting abundance of a given family by copy number alone can thus be misleading.
+Could revisit if it
 - Use of non-WSL `mafft` and `blast` installs on Windows isn't built-in at the moment; it's a low priority, given how easy WSL is to get up and running.